marcgurevitx/goodenough/README.md

 print(g.pick(request={"size": 5, "foo": 15}))
 ```

-Another optional callback is `review_result` that receives only the picked item and can be used to modify it.
+Another optional callback is `review_result` that receives the picked item and can modify it.

 This callback must return and the returned value must be a `GoodEnoughResult` object, see below.

-Even if you're not going to modify the result in this callback, you have to explicitely write `return GoodEnoughResult(result)`.
+Even if you're not going to modify the result in this callback, you have to explicitly write `return GoodEnoughResult(result)`.

 Here we again extend the previous example by writing a callback that will add current datetime to the item before returning it from `.pick()`.